imadx/serial-data-visualization-server/README.md

 # Serial Data Visualization Server
-Serial Data Visualization Server Starter Kit for serial port related projects
+Use this Serial Data Visualization Server as a starter kit for your serial port related projects.
+Tested with Arduino data written to serial output, connected through USB.

 ## Getting Started
 1. Clone the repository ( Star this repository as well ;) )